scode/pwbox/README.md

 documentation, the only reason this code is public is to allow people to review the crypto stuff.

+## What is it?

+An easy-to-use high-level abstraction to accomplish a single thing: password protected cryptographically sound storage of small amounts of data (suitable for keychains and similar use-cases).
+Code required to
+encrypt:

+  PWBox box = new PWBox();
+  byte[] data = box.encrypt("passphrase", "super secret data".getBytes("UTF-8"))

 ## TODO

 * Fix error propagation; don't result in PWBoxError when PWBoxException is appropriate (structural changes only).